POLYMER GROUTS AND ADHESIVE ANCHORS

 To obtain approval for products under Appendix C, the laboratory evaluation will consist of bonding a No. 5 reinforcing bar in a 4-inch deep, 3/4-inch diameter hole in a concrete specimen and performing a pullout load test.
 The test specimen shall develop a minimum pullout load of 40 pounds in one hour, and at least 10,000 pounds of pullout strength in 24 hours.
 The specimens will be kept and tested at laboratory temperature.
 Two tests are required to obtain the average of each pullout load.
-Products meeting the requirements for Appendix C may also be placed on Appendixes A and B, provided that it meets the ASTM C881 Type and Grade requirements specified in the previous section.
+A product meeting this strength requirement for Appendix C may also be placed on Appendixes A and B, provided that it meets the ASTM C881 Type and Grade requirements specified in the previous section.

-To obtain the approval of adhesive chemical anchors, manufacturers shall also provide independent test results to show that their products meet the creep criteria of ICC-ES AC 308 or AC 58 (International Code Council, Evaluation Service).
+To obtain the approval of adhesive chemical anchors, manufacturers shall also provide independent test results to show that their products meet the creep criteria of ICC-ES AC 308.

 The adhesive anchors listed in Appendix D shall not be used in sustained tensile-load overhead applications in highway projects.

-The manufacturer shall file a certification statement at the beginning of each calendar year stating that the material supplied during that year is identical with the formulation previously tested and approved by the Office of Construction and Materials.
+The manufacturer shall file a certification statement at the beginning of each calendar year stating that the material supplied during that year is identical with the formulation previously tested and approved by the Construction and Materials Bureau.

-The Office of Construction and Materials may sample and test polymer grouts to verify compliance with specifications.
+The Construction and Materials Bureau may sample and test polymer grouts to verify compliance with specifications.